-Thien Cung cave has an interesting history.
+Thien Cung cave has interesting history.
 It was the ancient residence of the Dragon King and his beautiful bride, May.
-According to legend, they had a spectacular wedding at the heart of the cave, attended by gods, genies, fairies and dragons (images of these guests are still identified among the stalactites and stalagmites that fill the cavernous halls).
+According to the legend, they had a spectacular wedding at the heart of the cave, attended by gods, genies, fairies and dragons (images of these guests are still identified among the stalactites and stalagmites that fill the cavernous halls).
 May and the Dragon King raised 100 children, and all the while they called the cave home.

 During this time, the Dragon King would fly out among the islands in the bay, helping local fishermen and farmers with their work and defending them from invaders.
-When their 100 children were grown, May took half to explore new areas of Vietnam, forging pathways and creating new villages.
+When their 100 children were grown, May took a half to explore new areas of Vietnam, forging pathways and creating new villages.
 The Dragon King and the other half of the children stayed in Halong Bay and continued to be its guardians and rulers.

 Discovery of Thien Cung Cave